 catastrophic injuries, or family members are left struggling when their loved one is

 Fibich, Leebron, Copeland & Briggs is here to do just that.
-With more than a century of combined legal experience, and a
+With more than a century of combined legal experience

 deserve.
 Contact our office today to arrange your free, no-risk consultation.

-Tell us about your case in a free and confidential consultation.
+Tell us about your case.
+Schedule your free and confidential consultation today.